Fresh Mango Salsa Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This mango salsa recipe relies on just six fresh ingredients, plus salt.
+This easy mango salsa recipe relies on just six fresh ingredients plus salt.

 • Mango: Use in-season fresh ripe mango for the best results.
-They should be medium-soft, not too firm.
-Tommy Atkins (regular supermarket mango in the US) will work great for this recipe.
+It’s better if they are a little firm.
+Tommy Atkins (regular supermarket mango) will work great.

 • Avocado: It should be ripe but not mushy.